gvwilson/thirdbit/src/fiction/in-heck/index.md

 The bot studied him.
 "This one is impressed.
 You no longer register as organic at all.
-And your speech patterns have changed."
+And your speech patterns have improved."
 It turned to the Tailor.
 "Thank you."